cs1302uga/cs1302-c4-alpha/README.rst

 :Target: Finish before |date_target_impl|.

 1. Implement the ``ConnectFour(int, int)`` constructor, ensure it's written with good
-   |code_style|_, then test it by running the ``cs1302.game.ConnectFourDriver`` class.
+   |code_style|_, then test it by running the ``cs1302.game.ConnectFourTester`` class.

+   * There are some example tests given in `ConnectFourTester.java` to partially test this constructor.
+     However, you should not assume that the prewritten tests cover all of the input scenarios that need to be tested.

-   * You should add additional methods to ``ConnectFourDriver.java`` to test your constructor implementation under different scenarios — create a method for each scenario, then one method that calls those methods, then update your `main` method to call that one method.
-If you are not sure where to begin, then you can see what is provided in the `ConnectFourTester.java` file and base what you write on that.
+   * Using the existing test cases in ``ConnectFourTester.java`` as examples of how to write/format test cases, add additional methods to ``ConnectFourTester.java`` to test your constructor implementation under different input scenarios — create a method for each scenario you would like to test and then call your new method from the `main` method in a way that's consistent with the existing examples.

    * There are some aspects of the constructor that you should test later.
-For example, you can test that ``rows`` is assigned correctly when you implement and test your ``getRows()`` method.
+For example, you can test that the instance variable ``rows`` is assigned correctly when you implement and test your ``getRows()`` method.

-2. Implement the ``getRows()`` method, ensure it's written with good |code_style|_, then test it by adding test methods to the ``cs1302.game.ConnectFourDriver`` class in a manner that is consistent with your constructor tests.
+2. Implement the ``getRows()`` method, ensure it's written with good |code_style|_, then test it by adding test methods to the ``cs1302.game.ConnectFourTester`` class in a manner that is consistent with your constructor tests.

-   * When you add and call your test method(s) for ``getRows()``, you should NOT comment out existing tests.
-You should always run all tests that you have each time you run ``cs1302.game.ConnectFourDriver`` just in case a recent change breaks something that you previously thought was working.
+   * When you add and call your test method(s) for ``getRows()``, you should not comment out existing tests.
+You should always run all tests that you have each time you run ``cs1302.game.ConnectFourTester`` just in case a recent change breaks something that you previously thought was working.

-3. Implement the ``getCols()`` method, ensure that it's written with good |code_style|_, then test it by adding test methods to the ``cs1302.game.ConnectFourDriver`` class in a manner that is consistent with your existing tests.
+3. Implement the ``getCols()`` method, ensure that it's written with good |code_style|_, then test it by adding test methods to the ``cs1302.game.ConnectFourTester`` class in a manner that is consistent with your existing tests.

 4. Repeat this process to implement, check |code_style|_, and test the remaining methods in the